Key Transparency Architecture

 | |

-Figure 1: Example request/response flow.
-Valid requests receive
+Figure 1: Example request and response flow.
+Valid requests

-a response while invalid requests are blocked by the transport
+receive a response while invalid requests are blocked by the

-binding between an end-user identity and potentially several
+Credentials convey a binding between an end-user identity and public

 In particular, credentials that can be verified with minimal network

-access are often required by applications provide anonymous
+access are often desired by applications that support anonymous

 communication.
 These applications provide end-to-end encryption with

 [sealed-sender].
-When a user receives a message, these protocols
+When a user sends a message, these protocols have

-Key Transparency credentials can be created by serializing one or
+At a high level, KT credentials are created by serializing one or

-correspond to the lookups a user needs to do to prove the
+correspond to the lookups the recipient would do to authenticate the

-relationship between their end-user identity and their cryptographic
+relationship between the presented end-user identity and their public

 keys.
 Recipients can verify the request-response pairs themselves

-Any future monitoring that may be required can be provided to
+Any future monitoring that may be required SHOULD be provided to

-recipients proactively by the sender.
-However if this fails, the
+recipients proactively by the sender, as this is the most robust way

 Transparency Log Alice Anonymous Group